logo

 Levels of Paralegal Degrees

-Still, some aspiring paralegals may choose not to get a paralegal degree; instead, they become paralegals through on-the-job training.
-In fact, of the respondents in the same NALA study, 15% reported having no paralegal degree at all.3 According to the Bureau of Labor Statistics (BLS), though, many employers require or prefer candidates with a degree, and the majority of paralegals and legal assistants hold an associate degree in paralegal studies or a bachelor’s degree in another field with a certificate in paralegal studies.4 That is why the first step for most is to decide what level of paralegal degree you want to pursue.
-You should consider the amount of time and financial resources you are willing to commit, as well as your career aspirations.
-Paralegal programs confer several levels of degrees including one-year certificates or diplomas, two-year associate degrees, bachelor’s degrees, and master’s degrees.
+According to the Bureau of Labor Statistics (BLS), employers prefer candidates with a degree, and the majority of paralegals and legal assistants hold an associate degree in paralegal studies or a bachelor’s degree in another field with a certificate in paralegal studies.2 That is why the first step for many is deciding which level of paralegal degree to pursue.
+Consider the time, financial resources, and career goals when selecting a program.
+Paralegal programs offer several degree levels, including one-year certificates or diplomas, two-year associate degrees, bachelor’s degrees, and even master’s degrees.

-With any of these degree levels, multiple options are available, including daytime and evening classes, as well as online options for individuals who require greater flexibility.
-For paralegal students who are currently working or don’t live near a physical campus, part-time evening or online programs can be a good alternative and help them achieve the same degree.
-Keep in mind that higher degree levels will typically require more on-campus time, and the ABA does not approve fully online programs.
+Each degree level offers multiple options, including daytime, evening, and online classes.
+For working students or those not near a campus, part-time, evening, or online programs can be a good alternative to achieve the same degree.
+However, higher degree levels often require more on-campus time, and it is important to note that the ABA does not approve fully online programs.

 Search Paralegal Programs